Thursday, 6 October 2016

 I only planned this game in the evening before I left for my couple of days away.
 There were initially around 15 choices for games this evening, but gradually they were whittled down to a final 4.
 Greenwood Meadows, Retford, Belper Town (FA Youth Cup) and Holbrook Sports were the contenders, and due to various factors, mainly the fact that I could get a decent pre-match pint before, I plumped for Holbrook.
 It was to be doubled up with an afternoon revisit to Matlock for an NPL Academy game.
 It had come up as a possible option a few times but my regular hopping pal Chris was not keen, saying they were unreliable at producing a programme and that the ground was bland.
 However, proving that not all Chris's think the same, another that I know said it was the best option out of the 4, and it was also the most geographically sensible for me in terms of mileage.

-During the game I'd been keeping an eye on the game 2 miles down the road at Belper Town where Alfreton Town won a thrilling FA Youth Cup game 5-4.
+During the game, I'd been keeping an eye on the game 2 miles down the road at Belper Town where Alfreton Town won a thrilling FA Youth Cup game 5-4.
 I'd been hoping for extra time and penalties so I could go and see some bonus football after my own game, but it was not to be.
-In my other games that were up for consideration I missed a 0-0 between Retford and Askern Villa and dodged a real bullet at Greenwood Meadows as their game was called off, with them being unable to raise a team.
-I left the ground at 9.45, tuning into Pete Price on City Talk, thanks to an online stream.
-He talked about a variety of subjects, most pertinently about a recent speeding ticket he had been victim of.
-I was expecting similar bad news on that front, after being flashed on Friday and so it turned out to be when I found an unplesant demand when I eventually got in around midnight.
-I didn't let that spoil what had been a decent couple of days away however, and stayed up for a couple of hours before grabbing some much needed sleep.
+In my other games that were up for consideration, I missed a 0-0 between Retford and Askern Villa and dodged a real bullet at Greenwood Meadows as their game was called off, with them unable to raise a team.
+Thanks to an online stream, I left the ground at 9.45, tuning into Pete Price on City Talk.
+He talked about various subjects, most pertinently about a recent speeding ticket he had been the victim of.
+I was expecting similar bad news on that front after being flashed on Friday and so it turned out to be when I found an unpleasant demand when I eventually got in around midnight.
+I didn't let that spoil what had been a decent couple of days away, however, and stayed up for a couple of hours before grabbing some much-needed sleep.

 THE GROUND